Installer Directory

 Updated on

-A good quality and well installed air or ground source heat pump system will require relatively little maintenance and can be expected to last for at least 20-30 years.
-Installations require an annual check which can be done either by the system’s owner or by a qualified installer or engineer.
+A good quality and well installed air or ground source heat pump system will require relatively little maintenance and can be expected to last for at least 15–25 years on average, with some systems lasting longer when well maintained.
+Installations require an annual check to maintain performance and manufacturer warranty, which can be done either by the system’s owner (for basic checks) or by a qualified installer or engineer.
 Your installer/supplier should give you details of your system’s exact maintenance requirements, and also of how to optimise your system’s performance.

 COMPARE PRICES FROM LOCAL INSTALLERS